How To Make Your Hair Grow Faster, Longer And Stronger.

 The nutrients we eat help fortify the hair follicle.
 A fortified follicle means a healthier scalp and in return healthier, more beautiful hair.

-A diet rich in iron, zinc, Omega-3 fatty acids, and protein will help stimulate your hair follicles for growth
+A diet rich in biotin, iron, zinc, Omega-3 fatty acids, amino acids and protein will help stimulate your hair follicles for growth

 Even if your diet is impeccable, it's possible you're missing out on some crucial hair-boosting vitamins.
 Once you start taking the right combination of vitamins, minerals, amino acids, and herbs, you can get fuller, shinier, and stronger hair in just a few months.
 Bonus: Your nails and skin will also benefit !!!